KirtN/TasteBuds1/README.md

 This project was created using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.2.

-1. Packages were installed with `Node v20.17.0` and `npm v10.9.0` which can be installed from [NodeJS.org](https://nodejs.org/en/download/prebuilt-installer)
+1. Packages were installed with `Node v20.17.0` and `npm v10.9.0` which can be downloaded from [NodeJS.org](https://nodejs.org/en/download/prebuilt-installer)
+2. Install Node.js through the installer with the default settings.
+Click **Finish** when complete.

-2. Install the required packages for the project with
+3. Navigate to the front-end project folder located in `TasteBuds\TasteBuds (Front-End)\taste-buds`.
+Install the required packages for the project with

 ```bash
 npm install